 The volume of a cryptocurrency is an important metric for traders to understand and interpret before buying cryptocurrencies.
 It can be a significant indicator of the future price action of a coin.
 Simply put, if a digital currency has greater buy volume than sell volume, it is likely to increase in price.

 The total volume traded of a cryptocurrency can play a role in how volatile its price is.
 For example, major digital currencies such as Bitcoin and Ethereum (ETH) are less likely to experience 24h price swings of 20+% due to the volume they receive.
 Conversely, low-volume coins can be subject to massive gains or losses if they receive a spike in volume.
-If someone owned and sold $100,000 USD worth of GXChain ($1,208 24h volume), the coin’s price would experience a dramatic fall.
-If the same amount of BTC were sold, Bitcoin’s value would barely even budge.
+Advanced traders can use volatility and other trading metrics to determine the best time of day or week to trade crypto.

 Volume can signal rising or reduced interest in a cryptocurrency.
 Volume tends to increase during bull runs – sustained periods of price rises.
 Coins that were originally low-volume can quickly shift to high-volume as they receive positive interest from investors.
 However, as momentum begins to die down, they can just as quickly revert to lower volumes.